Before a development project, there are many decisions and factors to consider.

 Why is Energy Infrastructure Important?

-The provision of electricity and energy is more than just a means of supplying power nationwide.
-With so many tools and processes relying on modern sources of energy, energy is a crucial component not just of property development but of modern human life.
+Providing electricity and energy is more than just supplying power nationwide.
+With so many tools and processes relying on modern energy sources, energy is a crucial component not just of property development but of modern human life.

 Energy infrastructure is essential because it: